-From a visual perspective, the dark mohair makes an interesting contrast with the bright white linen of the first layer, between light and darkness.
-Together they tell a familiar story of an earlier distinguishing between these two elements.
+From a visual perspective, the dark mohair makes an interesting contrast between light and darkness with the first layer's bright white linen.
+Together, the mohair and linen tell a familiar story of an earlier distinction between these two elements.
 It is in the Genesis creation account that we first see this pattern established.

 The earth was without form, and void; and darkness was on the face of the deep.
 And the Spirit of God was hovering over the face of the waters.

 Then God said, “Let there be light”; and there was light.
 And God saw the light, that it was good; and God divided the light from the darkness . . .